saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/quick.md

     - Elements greater than the pivot.
 3. Recursively apply the above steps to the sub-arrays.

-Here is a simple implementation of the Quick Sort algorithm in Rust:

 ```rust
 fn quick_sort(arr: &mut [i32]) {
      let len = arr.len();